brooklynrail/brooklynrail-platform/content/events-beta/2020/2020-05-10-paul-d-miller-with-phong-bui.md

 ---
+title: Chuck Smith with Phong Bui
+summary: Filmmaker Chiuck Smith and host Phong Bui discuss creative life in the context of our new social reality.
 collections:
   - the-new-social-environment
-title: Chuck Smith with Phong Bui
-summary: Filmmaker **Chiuck Smith** with host **Phong Bui**, discuss creative life in the context of our new social reality.
 event_host: The Brooklyn Rail
 event_organizer: The Brooklyn Rail
 youtube_id: xMh-SMqMoTw